alicht/heroku-deployment/passport2.md

 module.exports = User;
 ```

-As you can see, our user model only has a `create` and `findByUserName` function.
-This is because we will not be looking at user profiles or displaying a list of users.
+Our user model only has a `create` and `findByUserName` function.
 We will only be finding a user record when someone tries to sign in.
 If a user has not yet visited our app, we will allow them to create a user record.

 ```
 git add .